Taking nutritional value into account

 Unfortunately, studies show that sugar intake for both kids and adults is far higher than the recommended daily amounts.

-It doesn’t matter what form of simple sugar you consume, according to Rasmussen.
-High-fructose corn syrup has gotten more than its share of negative attention, and some soda producers are switching to table sugar (sucrose) because of the perceived health difference.
+And it doesn't matter what form of simple sugar you consume.
+High-fructose corn syrup has gotten more than its share of negative attention, and some soda producers have switched to table sugar (sucrose) because of the perceived health difference.

 But both high-fructose corn syrup and table sugar — even sugar from fruit, as well as honey, molasses and syrup — are composed of the same two compounds: fructose and glucose.